Last updated on May 17th, 2023 at 06:22 pm

 Things To Love About This Recipe

-Why not?
-Of course, you can pop up the street and buy a jar but homemade cashew butter is just so much tastier.
+Why make your own nut butter?
+Sure, you can pop down the street and buy a jar but homemade nut butter is just so much tastier.
 If you're not sure how to make it, let me tell you; it's dead easy and so worth the time.
-Homemade cashew butter is:
+This dreamy butter is: